 Where to eat in La Libertad

 Some of the day’s catch ends up in the hands of La Libertad’s talented ceviche makers.
-For US$3 we got about a pound (half kilo) of absolutely fresh, sweet, and delicious ceviche which we scarfed down on a bench on the seafront.
+For US$3 we got about 1 pound (0.5 kilos) of absolutely fresh, sweet, and delicious ceviche which we scarfed down on a bench on the seafront.

 If you want an actual restaurant, there are those too.
 Large, basic comedors with plastic chairs and blaring televisions are located to the left of the pier (away from Punta Roca).
 They’re nothing fancy but the fish is fresh (and displayed out front for your approval) and prices are low.
 Pick your place and enjoy ceviche or cooked dishes and ice-cold beer with the locals.

-Open-air restaurants with style, skilled waiters and higher prices are strung out to the right of the pier.
+Open-air restaurants with style, skilled waiters, and higher prices are strung out to the right of the pier.
 This is where we found Danilo’s Bar and Restaurant.
-Owned by chef Danilo Ortega, the place is tiny and bright with eager staff and great smells coming out of a kitchen which is the size of a closet.
+Owned by chef Danilo Ortega, the place is tiny and bright with eager staff and great smells coming out of a kitchen that was the size of a closet.
 Danilo’s is famous for his powerful but refreshing Muñeco Sour (US$3), a twist on the Pisco Sour made with local Muñeco liquor (think of it as Salvadoran white lightning).

 Chef Ortega, who ran a successful bar in San Salvador for years, operates his beach eatery like a city joint, offering things his city clientele look for like hard to find Bucanero Cuban beer, fresh sashimi (US$6), classically prepared fish, and signature dishes like shrimp in bacon with bbq sauce and baby back ribs (US$16 for 1.5 pounds).